RLOpenCatalyst/rg-doc/source/Features.rst

 **4. Terminate Action**

-Choose an option like “Terminate”.
-Through this you can terminate the product You implemented a check to find out if a file exists in the bucket or not .
-If exists it will throw an error message accordingly. i.e. ”The bucket is not empty.
-Please delete all contents from the bucket and try again.”
+Choose the "Terminate" option to de-provision the product.

+There is a check to find out whether the file exists in the bucket or not.
+If exists it will throw an error message **”The bucket is not empty.
+Please delete all contents from the bucket and try again.”**

 .. image:: images/action.png